Nursing Ausbildung in Germany For International Students (2026 Guide)

 Career Opportunities After Nursing Ausbildung in Germany

-Graduates who complete the curriculum and, consequently, pass the state exam can find employment as:
+Graduates who complete the curriculum and pass the state exam can find employment as:

 infographic showing Career opportunities after Nursing Ausbildung in germany, including elder care nurses, hospital nurses, and children's nurses.